 Eden Park’s Early Years Foundation Stage is made up of two reception classes and two nurseries.
-Our two reception classes, Ladybirds and Grasshoppers, are joined alongside our Frogs 3 year old nursery.
-This allows teachers and children to become familiar with one another and develop good relationships to enable a smooth transition into Reception.
+The Reception classes are next door to Frogs nursery, which allows teachers and children to become familiar with one another and develop good relationships to enable a smooth transition into Reception.
 Teachers and Nursery Managers work closely together to ensure consistency of practice, as well as enabling environments for children to thrive in.

 Step inside our provision